-Use of the ZVAC high vacuum technique commenced January 1991, at Dyson Diecastings Ltd., a leading UK foundry; where it had been hastily designed, developed and applied to solve a very serious problem of powder paint corruption occurring during stoving.
-Reject rates for cissing and blisters caused by gas porosity were often in excess of 40%.
-The painting was done by the client, and resolution of the problem averted loss of large orders and hefty financial penalties for failure to perform to contract.
+Use of the ZVAC high vacuum technique commenced January 1991, at a leading UK die-casting foundry; where it was urgently designed, developed and applied to eliminate a serious cissing problem of powder paint occurring high temperature stoving.
+Scrappage rates for cissing, blisters and gas porosity were often in excess of 40%.

-This original and unique high vacuum diecasting technique was designed to avoid the weaknesses of commercially available valve based systems, and to be ruggedly reliable and effective:
+This new and unique high vacuum diecasting technique was designed to avoid the weaknesses of commercially available valve based systems, and to be ruggedly reliable and effective:

 - It was the single most effective process enhancement for eliminating gas porosity ever experienced during my then 20 years in the industry as a professional manufacturing engineer.

 The method used simple practical proven methods of applying vacuum, which did not require expensive problematic poppet type valves like Hodler-Optivac's or Fonderex's, or clog-prone corrugated chill vents, bolted on or embedded in the die, and it worked first time spectacularly well, and continued doing so.

 In-house QC rejections of unpainted castings fell from over 40% to less than 1%, and complaints and rejection of painted parts from the client ceased.

 Since 2001, the method has been globalised by its designer and developer, Chris Hoskyns, who branded it 'ZVAC®' in 2004.

 The first export of the revolutionary ZVAC vacuum diecasting technique was commissioned in December 2001, at a large advanced and highly automated zinc alloy (Zamak) die casting foundry near Shanghai, where it also worked first time, and then became implemented on nearly every die and machine.